What is a MEDDEV?

-The most important part of my website is the “Helpful Links.”
+The most important part of my website is “Helpful Links.”
 These are the links that I use most in Regulatory Affairs.
 It started as an auditor’s toolbox, but now I am morphing it into a place to review updates to regulatory requirements and external standards.
 The MEDDEV’s are on the top of my list.
-These are the guidance documents written by Competent Authorities, but most of the Notified Bodies treat them as requirements, and often write nonconformities against at least one of them: MEDDEV 2.12/1 – Medical Device Vigilance System.
+These are the guidance documents written by Competent Authorities.
+Still, most of the Notified Bodies treat them as requirements and often write nonconformities against at least one of them: MEDDEV 2.12/1 – Medical Device Vigilance System.

 For those of you who don’t know the source, it is my #1 “Helpful Link”:

 When asked how to keep current, my advice is to have a systematic process for checking various sources of external documents.
 At a minimum, you should be checking all of the possible sources just before each Management Review.
 This will give you something to include for the requirement in clause 5.6.2h) of the ISO 13485:2003 Standard.
 “More preferably,” as lawyers would say, check out the website link above at least once per month.
 For those of you that are completely out of touch, and those that just fell off the University hayride, the following explains why you can’t get away with saying:

 “There haven’t been any new or revised regulatory requirements since the last Management Review.”

 There were several updates to the MEDDEVs released as supporting documents for the M5 version of the MDD (93/42/EEC as modified by 2007/47/EC).
 Specifically, there were four in December 2009 and one in June 2010.
 Then there were two more MEDDEVs released in December 2010 related to clinical study requirements in Europe.
 In January 2012, another six MEDDEVs were released, and one more was released in March.
 Not all of these updates apply to every company, but every RA professional working on CE Marked products has been busy readying themselves to sleep at night.